-PE-201WF 7 🗐 Varsity Sports Strength Training -Women's Soccer 1 Credit Activity: 2 hours per week
+PE-201WB 🕏 🗎 Varsity Sports Strength Training - Women's Basketball

 This course introduces students to the lifetime fitness activity of weight training.
 It will familiarize students with weight training equipment, teach proper training principles and mechanics, and help students develop a personalized training program.
 Weight training has been shown to improve metabolism, cardiovascular fitness, body composition, muscular strength/endurance, flexibility, and emotional wellbeing.
 Athletes must register for the appropriate course number for their sport.